Apple iPad Pro 11in (2018) full review

-Apple says it's to allow the screen to "follow the curves of the device, while a new backlight design allows the display to extend into the corners."
+Apple says this is to allow the screen to "follow the curves of the device, while a new backlight design allows the display to extend into the corners".

 Panel technology specifics aside, the display is extremely bright, crisp (the usual 264ppi density) and colourful as you would expect.
 You get features like TrueTone and ProMotion so it's responsive in more ways than one.

 Possibly more important than the specs of the screen are the ways you'll now use it considering there's no Home button.
 As we said earlier, iPhone X-series users will find it a breeze but here's the deal if you're new to this era.

 Swiping up from the bottom of the screen will do various things depending how far you swipe.
 You can go back home, summon the Dock or view you're open apps.
 You'll also need to swipe down from the top of the screen on different sides to access notifications or the Control Centre.

 Even if this is totally new for you, it won't take long to get accustomed and you'll get a short tutorial during setup. if you'd like a little more depth, here's how to use the iPad Pro 2018.

 With new gestures also comes Face ID for the first time on an iPad; essentially using the front facing TrueDepth camera to log in rather than your fingerprint.
 This is easy to set up but has a few quirks in use.